 Here we see that Avraham called on the name of HaShem.
 Avraham did this when HaShem promised him offspring and land.

-About Abraham, the Torah relates that "..he called there by the name of G-d, the Ruler of the world".
+About Avraham, the Torah relates that "..he called there by the name of G-d, the Ruler of the world".
 The Talmud tells us (Sotah 10) "…don't say 'he called' but rather 'he caused others to call' - it comes to teach us that Abraham caused others to call upon the name of HaShem".

 To call upon the name of HaShem is to have a prayer service.
 In this case the prayers were the grace after the meal.
 This is why Avraham built an altar.
 This is why the altar and prayers were offered among the Gentiles.
 Prayer is a form of outreach to the Gentiles.